 For completeness we will get started with ordinary linear regression.

 First we need some data that we can play with.
 Here we will just create some arbitrary 2 dimensional samples.

 You can think of this data as whatever you want.
 Here we can clearly see that there is a strong correlation between the two variables.
-X-Axis could be price of a bus-ticket and y-axis could be the distance traveled, as we would expect a strong correlation there.
-You’re data likely looks completely different but linear regression works all the same.
+The x-axis could be price of a bus-ticket and y-axis could be the distance traveled, as we would expect a strong correlation there.
+Youre data likely looks completely different but linear regression works all the same.

 Let’s have a closer look at the data.
-In our case the data X is just one dimensional but we will keep it more general so we have n=100 samples each of dimension d=1.
+In our case the data X is just one dimensional but we will take multiple samples so we have n=100 samples each of dimension d=1.